 Since then, the organization has served over 5,000 clients.

-Eliza’s Helping Hands is a local non-profit whom focus is to serve men, women and children affected by domestic violence, sexual assault, human trafficking and other violent crimes.
+Eliza’s Helping Hands is a Winston-Salem-based minority-women-led non-profit focused on serving men, women, and children affected by domestic violence, sexual assault, human trafficking, and other violent crimes.

 - We provide programming and trauma-informed services for victims and survivors of all types of domestic abuse.

 - We work to hold domestic violence offenders accountable for the harm they have caused victims and their communities, and we advocate for social justice for those who typically don’t have a voice.

 - Regardless of ethnicity, we serve the citizens of Forsyth County, NC, and surrounding areas.

 We and work alongside community service organizations and government agencies to advocate for the well-being of every person seeking assistance.